Madeline Martin: The Keeper of Hidden Books (2023)

 The Keeper of Hidden Books was published by Hanover Square Press in August 2023.

 Like The Last Bookshop in London, this novel begins in August 1939, though The Keeper of Hidden Books takes place in Warsaw, Poland.
 Zofia Nowak and her best friend Janina are finishing secondary school and love books.
 Along with others, the girls complete their Girl Guides training and form a book club devoted to reading texts banned by the Nazis.
 Sooner than expected, the Nazis invade Poland, and the girls cannot finish school, instead beginning work at their local library.
 Meanwhile, Zofia's father, a doctor, hides books beneath the floorboards before being imprisoned, and her brother joins the resistance.
 As the book continues, restrictions against the Jewish population grow, and Janina is forced into the Warsaw Ghetto.
 Zofia quickly matures as she decides to continue taking a stand against Hitler, starting by hiding and circulating books Hitler wants out of Polish hands.

 Sarah Hendess, writing for the Historical Novel Society, described the novel as "both heartbreaking and timely".
-While describing the various ways Warsovians harmed one another during the occupation, Maggie Boyd, writing for All About Romance, noted that Martin excelled in showing "what it means when tyrants are in charge and how that actually looks for the folks suffering under their rule".
-However, Boyd explained that much of the story is developed around "action and worry", resulting in characters that felt underdeveloped, with their sole focus on the present moment.
+While describing the various ways Warsovians harmed one another during the occupation, Maggie Boyd, writing for All About Romance, noted that Martin excels in showing "what it means when tyrants are in charge and how that actually looks for the folks suffering under their rule".
+However, Boyd explained that much of the story is developed around "action and worry", resulting in characters that feel underdeveloped, with their sole focus being on the present moment.

 Themes include "friendship, freedom, and the power of literature".

 The Booklover's Library (2024)

 The Booklover's Library was published by Hanover Square Press in September 2024.
 The audiobook is read by Saskia Maarleveld.

-The novel begins in England in 1939 and follows Emma Taylor, whose family has all died aside from her daughter, Olivia: her mother in Emma's youth, her father in a fire at the family's bookstore, and her husband in a car crash.
-With World War II on the horizon, Emma seeks employment, though many turn her away.
+The novel begins in England in 1939 and follows Emma Taylor, whose family has all died aside from her daughter, Olivia.
+With World War II on the horizon, Emma seeks employment.
 Through good will and her father's reputation, she secures a job at the Booklover's Library.
 However, she must conceal that she's a widow with a child.
-Things take a turn for the worse as the effects of World War II hit England, and Olivia is sent to the countryside.
+The effects of World War II hit England, and Olivia is sent to the countryside.